mdn/data/css/at-rules.md

 },
 ```

-The 3 properties `syntax`, `groups` and `status` are required.
+The 3 properties seen above are all required:

-* `syntax` (string): This is the formal syntax of the at-rule and is usually given in the specification.
+* `syntax` (string): This is the formal syntax of the at-rule and is usually found in the specification.
 * `groups` (array of strings): CSS is organized in modules like "CSS Fonts" or "CSS Animations".
-MDN organizes features in these groups as well.
+MDN organizes features in these groups as well — `groups` should contain the name of the module(s) the at-rule is defined in.
 * `status` (enum string): This is either `standard`, `nonstandard`, or `experimental` depending on the standardization status of the feature.

 There are 2 more properties that are optional:
-* `interfaces` (array of strings): These are the [CSSOM](https://developer.mozilla.org/en-US/docs/Web/API/CSS_Object_Model) interfaces that belong the the at-rule.
+* `interfaces` (array of strings): These are the [CSSOM](https://developer.mozilla.org/en-US/docs/Web/API/CSS_Object_Model) interfaces that belong to the at-rule.
 * `descriptors` (object): see below

 ## Structure for at-rules with descriptors

-An at-rule with a `descriptors` object is `@font-face`, for example.
+The `descriptors` object (when included) contains one or more objects that describe the different descriptors available on the at-rule.
+Look at `@font-face`, for example:

 ```json
 "@font-face": {
   "syntax": "...",